jdjakub/papers/prog-2022/prog22-manuscript.md

 The key aspect of computers that enabled the rise of programming systems was the ability for a programmer to interact one-on-one with a computer.
 This was not possible in the 1950s when most computers were large and operated in a batch-processing mode.
 Two historical developments enabled such interactivity from the 1960s.
 First, time-sharing systems enabled interactive shared use of a computer via a teletype.
 Second, smaller computers such as the PDP-1 and PDP-8 provided similar direct interaction, while 1970s workstations such as the Alto and Lisp Machines added graphical displays and mouse input.

 ### Lisp
 The Lisp programming language, in the form of LISP 1.5 \cite{LISP15}, arrived before the rise of interactive computers.
 Nevertheless, the existence of an interpreter and the absence of declarations made it natural to use Lisp interactively, with the first such implementations appearing in the early 1960s.
-Two branches of the Lisp family,^[The Lisp family consists of several branches, including MacLisp, InterLisp, ZetaLisp, Common Lisp, Scheme, Racket, and Clojure. see \cite{LispEvolve}] MacLisp and the later Interlisp, fully embraced the so-called "conversational" way of working.
+Two branches of the Lisp family,^[The Lisp family consists of several branches, including MacLisp, InterLisp, ZetaLisp, Common Lisp, Scheme, Racket, and Clojure.
+See *The Evolution of Lisp* \cite{LispEvolve}.]
+MacLisp and the later Interlisp, fully embraced the so-called "conversational" way of working.
 Interaction occured through the teletype at first, later giving way to the screen and keyboard.
 Even on the teletype, the system incorporated a number of ideas that remain popular with programming systems today.

 Both MacLisp and Interlisp adopted the idea of *persistent address space*.
 Both program code and program state were preserved when powering off the system, and could be accessed and modified interactively as well as programmatically using the *same means*.
 This idea appeared on time-sharing systems and culminated with the development of Lisp Machines, which embraced the idea that the machine runs continually and saves the state to disk when needed.
 Today, while this is still not the default state for systems running "natively" on some hardware, it is widely seen in cloud-based services like Google Docs, online IDEs, or virtual machine and container images.